Benchmarking quantum logic operations relative to thresholds for fault tolerance: Discussion

 The field of quantum characterization, verification, and validation (QCVV) was developed in part to benchmark our progress toward fault-tolerant QEC.
 While full-scale fault-tolerant QEC is still many years away, contemporary quantum gates are rapidly approaching the necessary thresholds for many QEC codes, such as the surface code.
 Therefore, it is important to be able to accurately benchmark our progress toward this goal.
 While average error rates measured via randomized benchmarks are useful for tracking progress, they fall short of capturing the information required to determine whether all gate errors fall below a given FT threshold, for which the diamond norm is the relevant metric \cite{sanders2015bounding, kueng2016comparing}.
 In this work, we demonstrate that FT thresholds can in fact be captured by randomized benchmarks, but only if the error-corrected application is performed using a randomization method which tailors noise.
 In fact, utilizing artificial randomness to suppress coherent dynamics is not new, and has been previously discussed for disorder-assisted error correction methods \cite{wootton2011bringing, stark2011localization, bravyi2012disorder}.
 While our results were measured in the many-shot, many-randomization limit, they are still relevant for error correction, which operates in the single-shot, single-randomization limit, because results measured in latter limit sample from the same distribution that is estimated in the former limit; in other words, results measured in the single-shot, single-randomization limit are indistinguishable from those sampled from a distribution impacted by only stochastic noise.

 The current approach also helps resolve a discrepancy regarding logical error rates in the Pauli twirling approximation (PTA).
-While some have argued that logical noise is well approximated by Pauli errors for large-distance codes \cite{bravyi2018correcting}, others have shown that the PTA is a dishonest approximation of the impact of coherent errors \cite{geller2013efficient, tomita2014low, katabarwa2015logical, puzzuoli2014tractable, gutierrez2015comparison} and breaks down for large numbers of qubits \cite{katabarwa2017dynamical}, and that despite the projective nature of QEC, coherent errors at the physical level can lead to coherent errors at the logical level \cite{fern2006generalized, gutierrez2016errors, darmawan2017tensor, greenbaum2017modeling}.
+While some have argued that logical noise is well approximated by Pauli errors for large-distance codes \cite{bravyi2018correcting}, others have shown that the PTA is a dishonest approximation of the impact of coherent errors \cite{geller2013efficient, tomita2014low, katabarwa2015logical, puzzuoli2014tractable, gutierrez2015comparison} and breaks down for large numbers of qubits \cite{katabarwa2017dynamical}, and that despite the projective nature of QEC, coherent errors at the physical level can lead to coherent errors at the logical level \cite{fern2006generalized, gutierrez2016errors, darmawan2017tensor, greenbaum2017modeling}, which can increase logical error rates \cite{hakkaku2021sampling}.
 Our results show that Pauli twirling can efficiently be implemented at the physical level, which may even impact the kinds of errors that manifest at the logical level, potentially negating any need to \emph{approximate} the accuracy of Pauli twirling at the logical level.
-An exploration of this topic would be a natural extension of this work, and would provide insight into the potential benefits of using randomization methods for QEC.
+Moreover, while coherent errors may continue persist even at the logical level, recent studies suggest that the diamond norm of gates at the logical level is smaller than the diamond norm of gates at the physical level \cite{huang2019performance}, which bodes favorably for the future of QEC.
+An exploration of this topic would be a natural extension of this work, and would provide insight into the necessity and/or potential benefits of using randomization methods for QEC.